 Students missing eight (8) or more days in a semester are eligible to be immediately withdrawn.
-Examined on a case-by-case basis; (5) consecutive days without prior notification will result in immediate withdrawal from school and student placed on waiting list.
+Examined on a case-by-case basis; (3) consecutive days without prior notification will result in immediate withdrawal from school and students will be placed on waiting list.